html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 false
 {% endhighlight %}

-This now means if you want to see if `isContentEditable` is available on the element you will have follow the prototype chain on the DOM Object instance.
-For example `HTMLDivElement` inherits from `HTMLElement` which in turn inherits from `Element` which defines the `isContentEditable` attribute.
+This now means if you want to check that `isContentEditable` is available on the element you will to have check the prototype on the HTMLElement object.
+For example `HTMLDivElement` inherits from `HTMLElement` which defines the `isContentEditable` attribute.

 {% highlight javascript %}
-> div.__proto__.__proto__.__proto__.hasOwnProperty("isContentEditable");
+> HTMLElement.prototype.hasOwnProperty("isContentEditable");

 true
 {% endhighlight %}

-If you are not locked in to using `hasOwnProperty`.
+You are not locked in to using `hasOwnProperty`.
 We recommend to use the much simpler `in` operand as this will check attributes on the entire prototype chain.

 {% highlight javascript %}
 if("isContentEditable" in div) {